propellerlabsio/meteor-ui5-website/public/webapp/demo/binding/PropertyLookup.md

 | `/CompanyName` | The property from the the Customers collection that we want to show. |

 #### Subscriptions
 Note, if using Meteor publications and subscriptions, it is still necessary to ensure the front-end has the data it requires.
 Querying the `Customers` collection in a lookup will not return any data if the front-end doesn't have the relevant Customer document.

-_The [`reywood:publish-composite`](https://atmospherejs.com/reywood/publish-composite) package can be useful for ensuring all related data is published at the same time.
-We use this in our demo server code to publish related Customer documents for each Order that we publish.
-Refer to the [Publishing Relational Data](https://guide.meteor.com/data-loading.html#publishing-relations) section in the Meteor Guide for more information._
+Refer to the [Publishing Relational Data](https://guide.meteor.com/data-loading.html#publishing-relations) section in the Meteor Guide for more information.

 ### This demo